mmazzarolo/tap-the-number/README.md

 </p>

 Tap The Number is a simple React-Native game where you have to tap the tiles that appear on the screen in a specific order.
-Even if developing this game didn't take too much time (I should have put in it ~20 hours I guess) it has been a fun ride and I'd like to share some tips and some info on the complexities I found in its development.
+Even if developing this game didn't take too much time (I should have put in it ~20 hours I guess) it has been a fun ride and I'd like to share some tips and some info on the complexities I found during its development.
 But first...

 ## Screenshots!